drshika/citibikes/docs/DEVELOPMENT-LOG.md

 **What We Acomplished**
 - Discussed progress on coding tasks and necessary timeline modifications
+- Reading in Data from the CSV files complete
+- Codebase setup

+**Goals for Next Week**
+- Work on the assigned coding tasks

+### 11/28/21
+**What We Planned**
+- Work on the assigned coding tasks

+**What We Acomplished**
+- Adjacency List Implementation of the Graph complete
+- Testing for Adjacency List Implementation and Reading in Data Complete

 **Goals for Next Week**
 - Work on the assigned coding tasks